The Origin, Evolution and Functions of the Human Mind

 .

-The evolution of religion appears to occur, as the evolution of species in nature, subject to random events of history and the appearance of variations of thought (in the minds of the reformers) in accordance with borderline conditions and opportunities.
-Jesus, Mohammed, and Buddha were individuals embedded in their time and culture, and so were Luther and Gandhi – and brought innovations commensurate with opportunities – Buddha gained India at first, then lost it all but won all of China – Luther gaining only in northern Europe, impacted the rest of the world only over centuries.
+The evolution of religion appears to occur, as the evolution of species in nature, to be subject to random events of history and the appearance of variations of thought (in the minds of the reformers) and in accordance with borderline conditions and opportunities.
+Jesus, Mohammed, and Buddha were individuals embedded in their time and culture, and so were Luther and Gandhi – and brought innovations commensurate with opportunities – Buddha gained India, then lost it all – but won all of China – Luther gained only northern Europe, impacted the rest of the world only over centuries.

-The above-mentioned essay on “Religion” indicates that the wide variety of cultures with their different states of evolution and the wide variety of human individuals on Earth actually could need a certain variety of religions:
+The above-mentioned essay on “Religion” on the website indicates that the wide variety of cultures with their different states of evolution and the wide variety of human individuals on Earth needed and possibly still need a certain variety of religions:

-o The old cults of offering minor symbolic sacrifices and giving thanks to the forces of nature and of destiny in a simple way – for those who live close to nature and for the simple of mind.
+o The old cults of symbolic sacrifices and giving thanks to the forces of nature and destiny in a simple way – for those who live close to nature and for the simple of mind.

-o The strict faith in moral laws and a divine judgment – for our urban societies as they become wealth-, power-, and pleasure-oriented.
+o The strict faith in moral laws and a divine judgment – for our urban societies as they become wealth-, power-, and basic pleasure oriented in prevalent selfishness.

 o The faith in humanly addressable, merciful forces of destiny, in forgiveness, love, and the Christian concept of a merciful “God-Father” – for the many sensitive individuals who struggle in life, who sincerely search, and must often suffer so very much in this world, also in compassion – and also for the gratefully joyous ones to direct their thanks.

-o The abstract view of the grandiose, dynamic universe with its finely tuned forces and natural laws and the uniqueness of the consciously thinking, sensing, and acting living beings therein with their search for meaning, purpose, and directionwith emphasis on not relying on an interfering god, but on personal responsibility and initiative in the often desperate effort to fulfill the basic needs in sustenance and caring for family and clan, in the often very harsh struggle for further security and means for action, and, under favorable circumstances, in the mental fulfillment of one’s own life and in contribution to the improvement of the surrounding world – through personal exploring development, through caring and compassionate (Christian) service to others, the community, and our environment – and with joy in observing the beauty of Creation and the arts – but also with acceptance of the unavoidable.
+o The view of a totally abstract Structure Providing and Spiritual Essence of Existence of the grandiose, dynamic universe with its finely tuned forces and natural laws – for the thinking, sensing, and acting living beings in our modern world – with their search for meaning, purpose, and directionwith emphasis on not relying on an all-interfering god, but on personal responsibility and initiative – in the often desperate effort to fulfill the basic needs in sustenance and caring for family and clan, in the often very harsh struggle for further security and means for action, and, under favorable circumstances, in the mental fulfillment of one’s own life – and in contribution to the improvement of the surrounding world – through personal exploring development, through caring and compassionate (Christian) service to others, the community, and our environment – and with joy in observing the beauty of Creation and the arts – but also with acceptance of the unavoidable.

 .